This post contains affiliate links.

 1. Addiction is not a choice – stop saying that.

 I used to think addiction was a choice.
 I used to think that my mom chose to be an addict.
 That she chose the drugs over me.
 I’ve said it countless times from childhood into adulthood.
 It wasn’t until a few years ago that my eyes were opened.
 I grew up a lot, I began to forgive my mother, and I became best friends with an addict – which ultimately changed my views on addiction forever.
 Her raw and honest emotion while struggling with this monster, made me realize that every addict goes through this.
-I will never forget the day that she said that she stared at that little pill and said “I can’t believe a tiny pill is controlling my entire life.”
+I will never forget the day she told me that she stared at that little pill and said “I can’t believe a tiny pill is controlling my entire life.”

 Addiction is not a choice.
-Experimenting with drugs is a choice, but nobody choose to be an addict.
+Experimenting with drugs is a choice, but nobody chooses to be an addict.
 Nobody chooses to have their life ripped away from them.
 People don’t choose to lose themselves, but it happens.
 Why?
 Because the drugs are controlling them physically and mentally.
 Addiction needs to be taken seriously and we need to be a little more empathetic to addicts because they were once just like you and I.

 2. Anyone can become an addict, regardless of their childhood, family life, etc.